Sued by Midland Funding, LLC?

-Have you received a collection letter from Midland Funding? or their alter ego, Midland Credit Management? or a telephone call? has a lawsuit been filed against you by Midland Funding in Pennsylvania?
+Have you received a collection letter from Midland Funding LLC? or their alter ego, Midland Credit Management? or a telephone call? has a lawsuit been filed against you by Midland Funding in Pennsylvania?
 Fortunately, you have found this website and you have found a Consumer Attorney who is willing to help you defend your interests.
 My first piece of advice is to NOT negotiate with them or pay them until/unless you have spoken to a consumer attorney, whether its my firm or another.
 We have rarely, if ever, advised a client to make a payment to Midland Funding or Midland Credit Management.
+(There are very limited circumstances where you would negotiate, such as the debt amount being very small or there being a need to immediately improve a credit report).

 Midland Funding is a company that buys bad debt (credit accounts that are in default are referred to as "bad debt") to try to make a profit.
-Midland buys large blocks of allegedly defaulted credit card accounts for pennies on the dollar, sometimes for even less, for the sole purpose of attempting to collect whatever they can on those accounts from individuals just like you.
-They file dozens of lawsuits daily in hopes of collecting on old debt claims that have been charged off by the original creditor.
-Yes, they really can do that, it is perfectly legal.
+Midland buys large groups of allegedly defaulted credit card accounts for pennies on the dollar, sometimes for even less, for the sole purpose of attempting to collect whatever they can on those accounts from individuals just like you.
+They file hundreds of lawsuits daily in hopes of collecting on old debt claims that have been charged off by the original creditor.
+Yes, they really can do that, it is perfectly legal and it happens every day.

 In my experience, I have found that the lawsuits filed by Midland Funding are usually legally insufficient, at least when they are initially filed.
 We object to these lawsuits on insufficiency grounds with great success.